tal-amir/tal-amir.github.io/_pages/research.md

   In the same paper, we also highlight a fundamental limitation of most prevalent methods for handling sets: we show that neural architectures based on sum-pooling can never be bi-Lipschitz on multisets, meaning they will inevitably incur infinite distortion on the data.
 Moreover, if their activations are all piecewise linear, such as ReLU, then they cannot even be injective.

-- In this [ICLR 2025 paper](https://tal-amir.github.io/publication/2024-05%20Fourier%20Sliced-Wasserstein%20Embedding), we introduce a Euclidean embedding for measures that is provably bi-Lipschitz on multisets with respect to the Wasserstein distance — meaning it has provably bounded distortion — thus overcoming the above limitation.
+- In this [ICLR 2025 paper](https://tal-amir.github.io/publication/2024-05%20Fourier%20Sliced-Wasserstein%20Embedding), we introduce a Euclidean embedding for measures that is provably bi-Lipschitz on multisets with respect to the Wasserstein distance (meaning it has provably bounded distortion) thus overcoming the above limitation.
 This embedding demonstrates superior performance in preliminary experiments and is computationally efficient—indicating its potential to benefit a wide range of applications.
 Additionally, we established an impossibility result showing that _no_ Euclidean embedding for distributions can be bi-Lipschitz, suggesting that a substantially better embedding is unattainable.

 - In this [LoG 2025 paper](https://tal-amir.github.io/publication/2024-10%20FSWGNN), we extend our approach to graphs, introducing the first bi-Lipschitz WL-equivalent graph neural network.
 Our model provides bi-Lipschitz guarantees with respect to two standard graph metrics, and is competitive with standard MPNNs while being far more accurate on long-range tasks.